-Her personal practice is over 35 years.
+Her personal practice is over 39 years (40 in July 2022!).
 Her first and preferred method is still-mind meditation which leads to a non-dualist understanding and appreciation of every day life.
 That means her constant recognition that the sense of her personal self (the I-Mataji) is formed by thinking and so cannot exist anywhere but in a bundle of thoughts.
 We all mistake that personal self for a “someone” that lives independently of the body.
 That mistake separates people from each other in a normally rather destructive way.
 Somehow, without that, we are all in it together, as one.

 Immersed in the practice, she has been also immersed in the teachings of the no-mind, no-self philosophy of non-dualism that is common both to Yoga and Zen.

 And yet her scope is unusually broad.
 She has also trained as a teacher of the health-enhancing practices of guided visualisation and stress-reducing meditation, at the Gawler foundation, with Ian himself as her mentor.
 And as the founding Secretary of the Gawler Foundation, she observed at first hand the effects of the modern methods on helping people optimise their physical and emotional well-being.

 From her time at the Gawler Foundaton, she learnt of the experience of Dr Herbert Benson whose ground-breaking research into meditation in the 1970s virtually brought meditation into the Western world as a stress-relieving health adjunct, and gave it legitimacy in an otherwise skeptical medical fraternity.
 From Gawler, she also understood the practice and influence of Thich Nhat Hanh’s Miracle of Mindfulness, which is now seen as the founding teaching of Mindfulness that is so commonly practised today as a variant of meditation.